muhammadanzamuneebkhan/muhammadanzamuneebkhan/README.md

 ---

-A passionate Full-Stack Software Engineer from Lod City, Pakistan — I design, build, and maintain complete web applications from front to back.
-My work covers everything from responsive user interfaces to scalable backend systems.
+I’m a Full-Stack Software Engineer from Lahore City, Pakistan, specializing in building modern, scalable web and mobile applications.
+I create everything from responsive user interfaces to robust backend systems, delivering solutions that are efficient, user-friendly, and built for real-world use.
+Currently pursuing a BS in Information Technology at Punjab University.
-Currently pursuing BSIT at Punjab University, I blend academic knowledge with real-world development to deliver modern, high-performance web solutions.

 ---